jaimebw/arinc429/README.md

     byte4=0xe1
 )
 ```
-It accepts multiple input formats.
-For more info, look at the code.
+It accepts multiple input formats and some cool helper functions like the ```visualize()``` method that will
+output a string with a bit formatting of the word.
+Check src/common.py for more info.

 ### Decoder

+This is WIP.

 ```python
 from arinc429 import Decoder
 a429 = Decoder()